 Multi-Actor Approaches (MAA) are becoming core of many national and international funded projects as driver of bottom-up and grounded innovative solutions.
-The co-construction process of MAAs, project, however is complicated, as it requires the creation of innovation networks, where individuals meet to bring forward and cocreate knowledge on selected topics.
+The co-construction process of MAAs, project, however is complicated, as it requires the creation of innovation networks, where individuals meet to bring forward and co-create knowledge on selected topics.
 The Confession time enables to confess the opportunities and challenges of MAA in research projects based on the experiences and enables in sharing the best practices among the participants.

 The Confession Time is designed as a workshop format for the researchers and other stakeholders associated with the project to meet and share their experiences and reflect on the lesson learnt.
-The event was concluded, and the outcomes of the event with the practical information are in production.